 There are various hotels and resorts in the vicinity of 2-4 sq. km. at the hill station.
 If you are looking for isolation, then Chail palace is a perfect place for you.
 It is situated at the top of a mountain with its own private forest and forest lodge.

 If you happen to be on a budget trip (as we were), then there are plenty of budget hotels available on the call.
 I’ll recommend that you opt for a hill facing hotel.
 The sunrise and sunsets are simply breathtaking.
 I stayed at hotel Ekant (2 km from Chail).
-It had comfortable rooms and enough assistance to organise a bonfire at – 2 degree Celsius (midnight).
+It had comfortable rooms and enough assistance to organize a bonfire at – 2 degree Celsius (midnight).

 Cultural: Chail turned out to be a small town with a population of barely 200 people.
-It was raw in its appearance, bereft of commercialisation and the most friendly of places I have been to.
+It was raw in its appearance, bereft of commercialization and the most friendly of places I have been to.
 Surrounded by the forests, it offered plenty of trails and treks for travel enthusiasts to explore.

 History: As its relatively young history goes, in the year 1891, Maharaja Bhupinder Singh of Patiala incurred the rage of the British Lord Kitchener.
 It led to the restriction of his entry in the Indian summer capital, Shimla.
 This incensed the Maharaja and he vowed to build a new rich summer retreat for himself.
 So he rebuilt the place (Chail) as per his requirements.
 Post-accession to India (Union), the Maharaja donated a majority of his buildings here.